gameplanXXL/bmad-client/docs/poc-plan.md

 - ✅ Tests have 80%+ coverage

 ### Out of Scope for PoC
-- ❌ MCP server integration (fallback VFS only)
+- ❌ Real filesystem access (VFS only)
 - ❌ GCS storage (in-memory only)
 - ❌ Multiple provider support (Anthropic only)
 - ❌ Production deployment